etonello/crnpy/docs/source/tutorial.rst

     >>> net1.is_dyn_eq(net2)
     True

-We can look for a Gröbner basis for the steady state ideal:
+We can look for a Gröbner basis for the steady state ideal with the method *groebner()*:

 .. code:: python